Cation-chloride cotransporter: Function

 CCC family proteins can catalyze NaCl/KCl symport, NaCl symport, or KCl symport depending on the system.
 The NaCl/KCl symporters are specifically inhibited by bumetanide while the NaCl symporters are specifically inhibited by thiazide.
 One member of the CCC family, the thiazide-sensitive NaCl cotransporter of humans, is involved in 5% of the filtered load of NaCl in the kidney.
 Mutations in the NaCl cotransporter cause the recessive Gitelman syndrome.
 It is regulated by RasGRP1.

+Roles in nervous system

 CCC plays a key role in chloride homeostasis.
-During the day, NKCC is active, leading to Cl⁻ influx, and GABA_{a} receptor activation may result in Cl⁻ efflux, causing depolarization and excitatory signaling.
+During the day, NKCC is active, leading to Cl⁻ influx, and GABA receptor activation may result in Cl⁻ efflux, causing depolarization and excitatory signaling.
 At night, NKCC is inactive.
 KCC becomes active, exporting K⁺ and Cl⁻, thereby reducing [Cl⁻]_{i}.
 Lower [Cl⁻]_{i} enhances Cl⁻ influx upon GABA binding, hyperpolarizing the membrane and promoting inhibitory signaling.
 This chloride oscillation demonstrates the circadian rhythm of neuronal excitability.

+NaCCC2

+Insects express two groups of sodium-dependent cation chloride cotransporters, including NKCCs and NaCCC2.
+Insect NKCCs and vertebrate NKCCs are directly the same ortholog, but NaCCC2 has no vertebrate ortholog.
+However, these transporters share high sequence similarity, but NaCCC2 demonstrates electrogenic transport behavior.
+NaCCC2 family members, including aeCCC2 from Aedes aegypti and Ncc83 (also called aeCCC3) from Drosophila, are expressed in osmoregulatory tissues, including Malpighian tubules and hindgut, where they function in ion secretion and absorption, and contribute to whole-body ion balance.
+Compared with the traditional electroneutral transport behavior in CCC family groups, aeCCC2 and Ncc83 demonstrates a strong preference for transporting Na and Li, carrying positive or negative ions across the membrane.
+This electrogenic behavior suggests a unique role in sodium homeostasis and osmoregulation in insects.